RallyTechServices/dependency-dashboard-apps/status-report/README.md

 Features belong to a chosen Initiative or Theme.
 This table ALSO finds features that are predecessors/successors of the features (only one level).

+The app depends on the selection of a field to determine the type of a feature.
+The app will look for features that are of type "Business" and then find predecessors/successors that are of type "Platform".

 ## Development Notes

 * Caution: PI names are hard coded.